 Conformal Field Theory

-Recently I have been working in two-dimensional conformal field theory, which arises both in condensed matter physics and string theory.
+I have also been working in two-dimensional conformal field theory, which arises both in condensed matter physics and string theory.
 A mathematical definition of 2D conformal field theory was sketched by Segal and Kontsevich.
 The attempt to understand the "details" of this model has spawned an incredible range of interesting mathematics.

 My work in two-dimensional conformal field theory is based on the discovery with David Radnell that a moduli space of Riemann surfaces with boundary parametrizations, arising in conformal field theory, is (up to a discrete group action) the quasiconformal Teichmuller space of a bordered surface.
 This discovery appeared during work on the program of Yi-Zhi Huang to construct conformal field theory from vertex operator algebras.
 Applying this insight, we have made progress on several analytic problems in the rigorous construction of conformal field theory.
 Conversely, we are able to apply algebraic and geometric ideas of conformal field theory to derive unexpected results in Teichmuller theory.